jackyr/multi-clamp/README.md

 [Demo Page](https://jackyr.github.io/multi-clamp/example/index.html)

 ## Browser compatibility
-Supports IE8+ / Android4+ / IOS6+ / modern browsers
+Supports IE8+ / Android4+ / IOS6+ / etc. Almost all of the common browsers on PC / mobile device.

 ## Installation
 You can install multi-clamp from npm: